veloce/vim-behat/README.md

 ## Installation

-You can download the archive, but I recommand using [pathogen.vim](https://github.com/tpope/vim-pathogen):
+You can download the archive, and uncompress it in your `~/.vim` folder.
+I recommand using [pathogen.vim](https://github.com/tpope/vim-pathogen), though:

     cd ~/.vim/bundle
     git clone git://github.com/veloce/vim-behat.git

-Behat feature files share the same `.feature` extension with cucumber, so in order to choose the behat filetype plugin, you need to set the following global in your .vimrc:
+Behat feature files share the same `.feature` extension with cucumber, so in order to choose the behat filetype plugin, you need to set the following global in your `.vimrc`:

     let feature_filetype='behat'

-If you don't, cucumber will be used instead.
+If you don't, cucumber will be used as filetype by default.